jolie/docs/web/language-tools-and-standard-library/basics/fault-handling/termination_and_compensation.md

         }
     }
     |
+    {
+      sleep@Time( 200 )(  )
       throw( FaultName )
     }
+}
 ```

 The install primitive contained in the `while` loop updates the scope recovery handler at each iteration.
 In the process the value of the variable `i` is frozen within the handler.
+In the example above, the calls to `sleep@Time` just simulate computational time.

 At this [link](https://github.com/jolie/examples/tree/master/03_fault_handling/13_transaction_example_multiple_products) we modified the electronic purchase example described above, introducing the possibility to buy a set of products instead of a single one.
 In such a case, the transaction service performs a locking call to the store service for each received product and, for each of these calls, it installs a related termination handler.
 In the termination handler, we exploits the freeze operator for freezing variables _i_, _token_ and _reservation\_id_ at the values they have in the moment of the installation: